feddelegrand7/ralger/README.md

 This is an example which shows how to extract firms’ denomination from the website of the Algerian Chamber of Commerce and Industry (CACI).
-For simplicity, we’ll focus on firms operating in the capital.
+For simplicity, we’ll focus on firms operating within the capital (Alger).

 ``` r
 library(ralger)